nlp-JB/predicting-using-nlp/README.md

 - Stats

-**Note: To reproduce this you will need your own env.py file generating the URL to access the SQL server.
-All other modules and functions are included in the repository.**
+**Note: To reproduce this notebook you will need your own env.py file storing your github username and unique github personal access token.
+Clone the repo.
+All other modules, functions and text files are included in the repository.**

 To view our presentation of this project, [click here](https://www.canva.com/design/DAD-GzRcYlA/sIfOlRBWbqHXU96QWgMvlQ/view?utm_content=DAD-GzRcYlA&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton)